ChatTheatre/SkotOS-Doc/Exploring_SkotOS.md

 ---
-title: Exploring and debugging SkotOS
+title: Exploring and Debugging SkotOS
 ---

 SkotOS is deep, complex, and has been worked on by many hands over many years.
 It's huge, sprawling and fascinating.
 It ran (and runs!) at least one text game for over 20 years.
 It has older features in varying states of deprecation, and it has many different implementations of many of its features.
 Some things don't work.
 Some things have pretty clearly never worked.
 There's just a lot there.